NextronSystems/asgard-manual/usage/administration.rst

    Accepting ASGARD Agent Requests

-A registered agent will poll to the ASGARD Management Center at a given interval between 10 seconds and 600 seconds – depending on the number of connected endpoints (see :ref:`section Performance Tuning <usage/commandline:Performance Tuning>` for details).
+A registered agent will poll to the ASGARD Management Center at a given interval between 10 seconds and 600 seconds – depending on the number of connected endpoints (see :ref:`usage/commandline:Performance Tuning` for details).
 If ASGARD has scheduled a task for the endpoint (for example: run THOR scan) it will be executed directly after the poll.

 Asset Management
 ----------------